Dark Fluxes from Accreting Black Holes and Direct Detections: Introduction

-The heavier MeV - GeV dark matter particles can also be accelerated to be relativistic, since the orbiting speed at the so-called Innermost Stable Circular Orbit (ISCO) is around the order of 0.1c.
-These kinds of keV sources are a lot less constrained comparing to the stellar sources, and provide a mechanism to accumulate dark matter density much larger than the Galactic center \cite{Buch:2020mrg}.
-However, since the coupling (if any) between the dark sector and the electromagnetic fields is quite small, the radiations of the dark particles can be quite different from the radiations of the Standard Model charged particles.
-(For e.g. emergent dark sector in \cite{Cai:2017asf}, there is only gravitational interaction between the dark sector and the standard model sector.)
-For the case of light dark matter without the dark electromagnetism (which is presumably mediated by the light dark photons), we can look back at the traditional Penrose process \cite{Penrose:1971uk} or superradiance, where the energy can be extracted from the rotating black holes directly.
+If couplings between the dark sector and SM fields are quite small (For e.g. emergent dark sector in \cite{Cai:2017asf}, there is only gravitational interaction between the dark sector and the standard model sector.), the thermal production of dark particle radiation from the visible thermal media, if any, is much smaller than the radiations of the Standard Model charged particles.
+For this case, we can look back at the traditional Penrose process \cite{Penrose:1971uk} or superradiance, where energy can be extracted from the rotating black holes directly.
+Axions/dark photon vectors may also be accumulated around the black hole through gravitational superradiance effects and form clouds \cite{Arvanitaki:2009fg}.
 The process can also be independent of the black hole accretion of standard model matters.

-Moreover, black hole system provides a good mechanism to heat up the dark matter.
+The heavier MeV - GeV dark matter particles can also be accelerated to be relativistic, since the orbiting speed at the so-called Innermost Stable Circular Orbit (ISCO) is around the order of 0.1c.
+These kinds of sources with keV kinetic energy are a lot less constrained compared to stellar sources, and provide a mechanism to accumulate large dark matter density.
+Moreover, black hole systems provide a good mechanism to heat up dark matter in this heavier dark matter case.
 The scattering process around the black hole can also heat up dark particles around it, in analogy to the visible process considering that black holes can be assumed to interact with the visible/dark sector equivalently.
-In this case, we need self-interactions in the dark sector or the couplings to the standard model to provide enough scattering.
-Even if there is very small interaction between the dark matter and the Standard model particles, in this self interacting dark matter case \cite{Tulin:2017ara}, accretion disk model with the viscous hydrodynamical approximation can be applied, e.g. the double-disk dark matter \cite{Fan:2013yva,Fan:2013tia}.
+In this case, we need self-interactions in the dark sector or couplings to the standard model to provide enough scattering.
+In this self interacting dark matter case \cite{Tulin:2017ara}, accretion disk model with the viscous hydrodynamical approximation can be applied, e.g. the double-disk dark matter \cite{Fan:2013yva,Fan:2013tia}.
 The cross section of self interacting dark matter is bounded by $ \sigma _{\chi}/m_{\chi} \lesssim 1 \text{cm}^2/\text{g}$ \cite{Randall:2007ph}.
-It is however, comparable to $ {\sigma_T}/{m_p} \simeq 0.3 \text{cm}^2/\text{g}$ for the ionized hydrogens with the Thomson scattering cross-section.
-We will show how the dark luminosity can be as bright as the visible luminosity if considering the radiation of dark photons.
+It is however, comparable to $ {\sigma_T}/{m_p} \simeq 0.3 \text{cm}^2/\text{g}$ for ionized hydrogens with the Thomson scattering cross-section.
+We will show how the dark luminosity can be as bright as the visible luminosity in a model made of dark photon and dark fermion later.